Mohamed-512/Extra-Streamlit-Components/README.md

   ```

 - ### Cookie Manager
-  The long awaited between-sessions in-browser cookies store and manager!
-It stores cookies in a strict same-site behaviour.
+  A browser cookie store and manager.

-  To add an expiry date to a cookie use the `expires_at` parameter in the set function.
-By default, it will expire after 1 day.
+  Built on [universal-cookie](https://www.npmjs.com/package/universal-cookie#setname-value-options) with the capability of using its options

-  **Security Note:** _In shared domains such as share.streamlit.io, other web developers can have access to the cookies you set and the same goes for you.
+  _**Security Note:** In shared domains such as share.streamlit.io, other web developers can have access to the cookies you set and the same goes for you.
 This is not to be treaded as security bug but a circumstance the developer need to be aware of._

     ```python
     import datetime